 Please note that if you wish to visit popular sites and want to avoid waiting in line, it is advisable to reserve tickets in advance.
 We recommend pre-arranging your visit to the Prado Museum.

 Arrival Day and Welcome Meeting

 Day 2 Madrid/Porto (1B) Get ready for a full travel day.
-Journey to Porto, stopping in the historic and charming town of Salamanca along the way.
+Journey to Porto, including a quick lunch stop in charming Salamanca.
 Arrive in Porto by the early evening.

 Local train (2.50-3.00 hours, 218km)

 Day 3 Porto (1B) Head down Allies Avenue to see the French-inspired buildings.
 Bargain at the Bolhão Market.
 Wander the city's World Heritage-listed Ribeira district, visit São Francisco church, the palatial former 19th-century stock market Palácio de Bolsa or head to the Clerigos Tower for a panoramic view of the city.

 Day 4 Porto/Lisbon (1B) Journey to Portugal's capital city, Lisbon.
 Take in your surroundings on an orientation walk of the Lisbon.